Medically review by Kim Langdon

 This means keeping your schedule pretty firm throughout the week and weekends.

 Why?
 In short, circadian rhythm.
 This is a natural, biological function that runs on a 24-hour cycle.
-Without going into details, the word ‘rhythm’ implies keeping with the beat.
+Without going into detail, the word 'rhythm' implies keeping with the beat.
 Your body wants this.

 2. Practice a bedtime ritual